SimaoQuintela/SimaoQuintela/README.md

 My name is Simão Quintela and currently I'm studying Computer Science at Universidade do Minho 💻 <br/>

-My first contact with programming was right before I went to university and I loved everything I've learned so far! <br/> I'm a young boy who like to study, listen to music and play some video games like Fifa ⚽ <br/>
+My first contact with programming was right before I went to university and I loved everything I've learned so far! <br/> I'm a young boy who like to study, listen to music and play some video games.<br/><br/>

 Hope you enjoy my work :))